martent/sitesearch/README.md

         $ wget https://raw.githubusercontent.com/malmostad/puppet-mcommons/master/bootstrap.sh
         $ wget https://raw.githubusercontent.com/malmostad/sitesearch/master/puppet/server.pp

-3. Check that the files are OK and start the provisioning:
+3. Run the provisioning:

         $ sudo bash ./bootstrap.sh

 4. When finished, read the generated `install_info.txt` file in `app_runner`'s home directory for database details.

-Nginx, MySQL, Elasticsearch and memcached are installed as services and configured.
-Logrotating and database backup is configured.
+Nginx, MySQL, Elasticsearch and memcached are now installed as services and configured.
+Logrotating and database backup are configured.
 Ruby is compiled and managed using [rbenv](https://github.com/sstephenson/rbenv) for the `app_runner` user.

 The user `app_runner` must be used for all build and deployment and for command executions related to the Rails application on the server.
 Rbenv is configured for that specific user only.
 Unicorn, the Rack application server, is run by `app_runner`.